Home Page for Martino Garonzi

 |

-You might be interested in what I do apart being a student.
+You might be interested in what I do apart being a postdoc.
 I have the following properties.

-- I am vegan.
-In other words, I don't eat anything containing animal products.
+- I am quite a strict vegetarian.
+More precisely I am vegetarian and I preferably don't eat anything containing animal products, namely, dairy products.
 Why?
 There are several reasons.
 The main reason is this.

 - I have a blog.